pat-earl/faculty-page/src/blog/20160406-dropbox-git.md

     $ cd ~/Dropbox/shared/foo
     $ dropbox exclude add .git
-    $ mkdir -p $HOME/.separate-gitroots/shared.git
+    $ mkdir -p $HOME/.separate-gitroots
-    $ git init --separate-git-dir=$HOME/.separate-gitroots/shared.git
+    $ git init --separate-git-dir=$HOME/.separate-gitroots/foo.git

-This creates the git repository in `$HOME/foo/.dropbox.git` instead of in `./.git/` as is customary.
-Now `./.git` will be a plain text file (not folder) that contains the location of the true git repository.
+This creates the git repository in `$HOME/.separate-gitroots/foo.git` instead of in `./.git/` as is customary.
+Now `./.git` will be a plain text file (not folder) that contains the location of the `foo.git` directory above.

 Obviously `./.git` will be truly useless to anyone else sharing your Dropbox folders,  so I recommend excluding it from the list of synchronized files.
 The